nikpocuca/JuliaStats/README.md

 # JuliaStats
-A collection of statistical topics/algorithms that I have gone and re-coded in the brand new language Julia.
+A collection of statistical topics/algorithms that I have programmed in the brand new language Julia.